 Another Golden Age musical I love is Singing in the Rain.
 I love songs like “Good Morning” and “Singing in the Rain”.
 Just like Music Man, the musical is very light-hearted and very happy.
 While I prefer musicals that have songs that have both positive and negative emotions, I don’t want all musicals to be in that nature.
 I love how simple both Singing in the Rain and Music Man are.
 Because they are in the light-hearted nature they are in, it helps balance out musicals.

 It wouldn’t be right to talk about the classics unless I bring up West Side Story.
 I have conflicting feelings about this musical.
 I saw the movie and I found the movie good, but nowhere close to being a masterpiece.
 But I did like the songs just enough to get the songs.
 I felt like the dancing was off in a way.
 It is one of the most well-known musicals.
 It is a tragic tale based off of Romeo and Juliet.
-I don’t love West Side Story, but I don’t love it either.
+I don’t love West Side Story, but I don’t like it either.
 I feel like it is somewhere between loving it and liking it.
 I honestly want to see the stage show to seeing how the dancing fares.
 In my personal opinion, I feel like dancing works better live due to the nature dancing in musicals has.

 I may just be a college student, but I do enjoy the classics.
 Loving and liking the classics in a way shows what kind of a musical fan I am.
 It shows I love musicals from a wide range of time periods.
 I didn’t know about the classics until about my college years.
 The only one I was aware of belong to Sound of Music because I grew up with the movie.